vamshiamruthapu/coverage/core-java-modules/core-java-spotbugs/SPOTBUGS.md

 We are using the *"jvmArgs"* option to force to report to be fully displayed in English.

-Because the report is produced during the **maven site goal**, we also need to add Maven Site plugin to our build.
+Because the report is produced during the **maven site goal**, we also need to add the Maven Site plugin to our build.
 ```xml
     <build>
         <plugins>